-U.S. grantmakers generally use one of two legally permitted methods when making grants to charitable organizations outside of the United States:
+U.S. grantmakers generally use one of two legally permitted methods when making grants to organizations outside of the United States:

 Equivalency determination (ED) is a process by which a U.S. grantmaker evaluates whether an intended foreign grantee is the equivalent of a U.S. public charity.
 The grantmaker must collect a set of detailed information about the grantee's operations and finances and make a reasonable determination of its equivalency.